-Start researching universities and courses before you get your results.
+Start researching universities and courses before you start calling.
 Look for things like the course content, the university's location, student satisfaction, work experience opportunities and accommodation policies for Clearing applicants.
-Make a note of the Clearing phone numbers and opening times so you’re ready to start making calls on results day.
+Make a note of the Clearing phone numbers and opening times so you’re ready to start making calls.

 Use the Clearing 2018 listings

-You'll want to get a copy of the Clearing listings as early as possible and will need to constantly check the listings as they change rapidly throughout Clearing.
+You'll want to get a copy of the Clearing listings and check them constantly as they change rapidly throughout Clearing.
 These are the best places for viewing Clearing listings:

 - The UCAS website - You can view all Clearing vacancies from when Clearing opens on 5 July 2018.
 From A-level results day onwards, UCAS updates the vacancies constantly, so keep your eyes on the UCAS website

 - University websites - From early August universities publish Clearing lists on their websites.
 If you have an idea which universities you want to apply to, be sure to check their websites regularly for courses you might be interested in.
 You can find university contact details on the Clearing contacts directory 2018 on The Student Room.

 Be prepared for phoning universities